 19. Black Tartarian

 Originating in the 1700s, Black Tartarian is an old cherry cultivar in the sweet cherry group.
-They first appeared in Russia, then introduced to America and England, and have become a popular species for home orchards.
+They first appeared in Russia, then were introduced to America and England to become a popular species for home orchards.

 Specifically, Black Tartarian cherry can develop well in full-sun condition and well-drained soil.
 They might not be a perfect drought-tolerant tree, but overall, this species can adapt to drought better than other cherry types.

 And similar to other cherry species, they are not a self-pollinating type.
-Therefore, they should be nearby other sweet cherries like Van, Stella, or Bing to pollinate.
+Therefore, they should stay close to other sweet cherries like Van, Stella, or Bing to pollinate.

-If they grow well, they can produce an abundance of juicy, robust, and sweet fruits with dark red flesh in heart-shaped forms.
-So if you need an easy-to-grow cherry tree to yield fruit for fresh consumption or preserves, Tartarian is the one you are looking for.
+In optimal conditions, they can produce an abundance of juicy, robust, and sweet fruits with dark red flesh in heart-shaped forms.
+So if you need an easy-to-grow cherry type with fruits suitable for fresh consumption or making preserves, Tartarian is the one you are looking for.

 Origin: Russia